AlexJReid/blog/content/posts/endof22.md

 - Writing and drawing boxes is a natural way for me to gather my thoughts and express ideas.
 I will aim to make every word count and write more one pagers than seven pagers.
 - Having resisted them for a long while, I've started to express ideas through SQL notebooks.
 To the right audience, they're more effective than a document.
 GitHub renders them nicely too.
 - See more of the big picture about how technical decisions affect the bottom line.
 Everything is a trade-off and what's technically right (or cool or cheapest to run) isn't always the way to go.
-- Strive to keep a proposed solution boring and simple but go deep on the problem.
-It's fun to zig zag technically as for me at least, it broadens my horizons and makes me appreciate the hard problems that I don't need to solve.
-Going relatively low level "how would I naively solve this problem myself and why would it be terrible?" is a good line of self questioning.
+- Strive to keep proposed solutions boring and simple, but to get there, go deep on the problem.
+It's useful to zig zag technically as for me at least, it broadens my horizons and makes me to identify the hard problems that I don't need to solve.
+Going relatively low level and asking "how would I naively solve this problem myself and why would it be foolish to do so?" is a good line of self questioning.
 Thinking about the problem in this way allows one to ask the right questions of a higher level technology, such as a cloud service or database.
 "Ah, so dictionary encoding, compression, vectorization and intelligent in-memory caching is a case of me pressing this button?
 Deal."
+We build on abstractions, but it really helps to understand what is going on underneath.

 I am very excited to see what 2023 brings.
 I wish you all the best for a productive, challenging and most of all fun time in the coming twelve months. `:)`